 We LOVED our time in Sri Lanka.
 It has everything - beautiful resorts, great beaches, tea covered hills with a cooler climate, incredible scenery, wildlife, culture, yummy food - and it's all in a short distance.

 There is only one main airport in Sri Lanka - Colombo, which means that your transport is overland.
 This also means you'll have the one driver guide with you for the duration of your holiday.

-We both highly recommend a visit to Sri Lanka and now is a really great time to visit.
+We both highly recommend a visit to Sri Lanka.

-Feel free to contact us if you'd like to discuss Sri Lanka or your travel plans.
+Feel free to contact us if you would like to discuss Sri Lanka or your travel plans.

 Nikki and Nicola